-Emily Maloney is the author of Cost of Living, a collection of essays.
+About Emily Maloney: Emily Maloney is the author of Cost of Living, a collection of essays.
 Her work has appeared in Glamour, Virginia Quarterly Review, and Best American Essays, among others.
 She holds an MFA from The University of Pittsburgh and lives in Evanston, Illinois, with her partner and their dog.

 Nick Offerman & Jeff Tweedy

-Join us for actor/humorist/woodworker Nick Offerman, in conversation with musician/hiking buddy Jeff Tweedy.
+Event held April 27: Actor/humorist/woodworker Nick Offerman, in conversation with musician/hiking buddy Jeff Tweedy.